 Introduction

-The purpose of this condition is to set out the scope, contents, and common governance arrangements for the Regulatory Instructions and Guidance (“RIGs”) published by the Authority pursuant to this condition.

-The RIGs are the primary means by which the Authority directs the licensee to collect and provide the information to the Authority that the Authority needs to enable it to administer the Special Conditions of this licence and, where not referenced in the licence, the final proposals.
+XX.1 This condition sets out the scope, contents, and common governance arrangements for the RIGs.
+The RIGs are the primary means by which the Authority directs the licensee to collect and provide the information to the Authority that the Authority needs to enable it to administer the special conditions of this licence and, where not referenced in the licence, the Final Determinations.

+XX2.
+The Authority also uses this information in preparation of an Annual Report.

-Part A: Licensee’s obligations under this condition
+Part A: The RIGs

-Unless and so far as the Authority otherwise consents, the licensee must have in place and maintain appropriate systems, processes, and procedures to enable it:

-to estimate, measure, and record the information detailed in the RIGs (“specified information”); and

-to provide such information to the Authority in respect of such periods and within such timeframes as are specified in the RIGs.

-To facilitate compliance with paragraph 3 of this condition, the accounting records and other records kept by the licensee with respect to the specified information must:

-be so arranged as to ensure that such information can be separately identified and reasonably attributed as between the licensee’s business and the business of any affiliate or related undertaking of the licensee; and

-be maintained for a period of eight years, or such shorter period as set out in the RIGs, from the date that they are made.

-Part B: Scope and content of the RIGs
+XX.3 The Authority will issue and amend the RIGs by direction.

+XX.4 The Authority will maintain a current version of the RIGs on the Authority’s Website.

-Subject to paragraphs 6 and 7 of this condition, the matters that may be included, or for which provision may be made, in the RIGs are:
+XX.5 Subject to paragraphs 6 and 7 of this condition, the RIGs will make provision about:

-instructions and guidance on the establishment of systems, processes, procedures, and ways for recording and providing specified information;
+instructions and guidance on the establishment of systems, processes, procedures, and ways for recording and providing Specified Information;

-instructions and guidance on the standards of accuracy and reliability that are applicable to the recording of specified information (including different classes of such information);
+instructions and guidance on the standards of accuracy and reliability that are applicable to the recording of Specified Information (including different classes of such information);

 a timetable for the development of such systems, processes, and procedures as are required to achieve such standards;

-the methodology for calculating or deriving numbers comprising specified information;
+the methodology for calculating or deriving numbers comprising Specified Information;

-provision with respect to the meaning of words and phrases used in defining specified information;
+provision with respect to the meaning of words and phrases used in defining Specified Information;

-requirements as to the form and manner in which, or the frequency with which, specified information must be recorded;
+requirements as to the form and manner in which, or the frequency with which, Specified Information must be recorded;

-requirements as to the form and manner in which, or the frequency with which, specified information must be provided to the Authority;
+requirements as to the form and manner in which, or the frequency with which, Specified Information must be provided to the Authority;

-requirements as to which (if any) of the specified information is to be subject to audit, the terms on which an auditor is to be appointed by the licensee for that purpose, and the nature of the audit to be carried out by that person;
+requirements as to which (if any) of the Specified Information is to be subject to audit, the terms on which an auditor is to be appointed by the licensee for that purpose, and the nature of the audit to be carried out by that person;

-requirements as to the circumstances in which the Authority may appoint an examiner to examine the recording of the specified information by the licensee;
+requirements as to the circumstances in which the Authority may appoint an Examiner to examine the recording of the Specified Information by the licensee;

-a statement on whether and to what extent each category of the specified information is required for the purposes of the RIGs; and
+a statement on whether and to what extent each category of the Specified Information is required for the purposes of the RIGs;

-provision about how the Authority intends to monitor, assess, and enforce compliance with the RIGs (as to which, see also Part E of this condition).
+provision about how the Authority intends to monitor, assess, and enforce compliance with the RIGs; and

+instructions and guidance on the standards of accuracy and reliability that are applicable to the commentary that supports the information provided by licensees under the RIGs (to enable the Authority to assess efficiency and delivery of value to consumers).

-The provisions of the RIGs must not exceed what is reasonably required to achieve the purposes of this condition, having regard to the materiality of the costs likely to be incurred by the licensee in complying with those provisions.
+XX.6 The provisions of the RIGs will not exceed what is reasonably required to achieve the purposes of this condition, having regard to the materiality of the costs likely to be incurred by the licensee in complying with those provisions.

-No specified information may exceed what could be requested from the licensee by the Authority under paragraph 1 of standard condition B4 (Provision of information to the Authority) excluding any reference to paragraph 5 of that condition.
+XX.7 No Specified Information will exceed what could be requested from the licensee by the Authority under paragraph 1 of standard condition B4 (Provision of information to the Authority) excluding any reference to paragraph 5 of that condition.